odb2/ACHeater-Tracker/README.md

 4. Now Click the back button on the browser which brings you back to the main form.
 Then click the button "Show UI" which will present:

-    * The amount of times the heater or ac was turned on at least once between the dates
+    * The amount of days the heater or ac was turned on at least once between the dates
-    * The amount of times the heater and ac was turned on at least once between the dates
+    * The amount of days the heater and ac was turned on at least once between the dates
     * The dates included with
         * whether the ac/heater was turned on at least once '0' = false , '1' = true